Skip to main content

 AI adoption for local search is growing fast.
 Every Google search that triggers an AI Overview, every AI Mode conversation, every ChatGPT user asking for recommendations, and every Perplexity answer with cited sources shifts discovery toward AI-mediated results.

-The exact numbers vary by platform and category, but the direction is clear.
-BrightLocal found that use of AI tools for local recommendations grew from 6% in 2025 to 45% in 2026.
-Google also reported that AI Mode has passed 1 billion monthly users.
-Traditional search is not dying, but AI is now embedded inside the search behavior that local businesses rely on.
+The exact numbers vary by platform, survey, and category.
+BrightLocal reported 45% use in one 2026 survey, while its 2025 figure came from a different measure and should not be treated as a clean year-over-year trend.
+Google also reported that AI Mode passed 1 billion monthly users.
+Traditional search is not dying, and AI is now part of the search behavior local businesses need to observe.

 What this means for your strategy